'Dopesick' casts the Sacklers as villains of the opioid crisis. Reality is complex

 Meanwhile, millions of Americans with addiction to opioids are working their way through the justice system.

-Macy, author of the book Dopesick, explained that while Richard Sackler has avoided criminal charges, he famously put the blame for addiction on the users.
+Macy, author of the book Dopesick, explained that while Richard Sackler has avoided criminal charges, he famously put the blame for addiction on people with addiction.

 "Abusers [of OxyContin] aren't victims," Sackler wrote in a 2001 email made public as part of lawsuits against Purdue Pharma.
 "They are the victimizers."

-In the end, dramatizations like Hulu's Dopesick provide a black and white moral clarity that may be immensely satisfying to many viewers.
-But the American justice system has not reached similar clarity for Purdue Pharma, the Sacklers and other Big Pharma companies that earned billions selling prescription opioids as more and more Americans died.
+In the end, dramatizations like Hulu's Dopesick provide a black-and-white moral clarity that may be immensely satisfying to many viewers.
+But the U.S. justice system has not reached similar clarity for Purdue Pharma, the Sacklers and other Big Pharma companies that earned billions selling prescription opioids as more and more Americans died.

-Eric Deggans, Emily Alfin Johnson and Arielle Retting adapted this story for the web.